nickianspencer/attrisuite/README.md

 - **Attribute Sets**: Group attributes into sets for easier management and validation.
 - **Custom Validation**: Support for custom validation rules to ensure data integrity.
 - **Attribute Relationships**: Define relationships between attributes, allowing for dynamic validation rules based on attribute values.
+- **Dependent Attributes**: Define attributes whose options or validations depend on the values of other attributes, enabling dynamic and contextual data management.
 - **Extensible Design**: Easily extend the library with new attribute types or validation logic.
 - **Namespace Support**: Organized under the `AttriSuite` namespace for easy integration into larger projects.